ESG Data

 Verification of primarily based in two countries, four bases/facilities was conducted; issues at the various bases were identified and solutions were proposed and implemented.

-Locations where assessments were implemented for third-party verification in 2023
+Locations where assessments were implemented for third-party verification of FY2024 data

 Name of country Name of facility Main product(s) Function